iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 ### Pushing

-Now, all that's left is to `dvc push` the data to the configured remote:
+Now, let's `dvc push` the data to the configured remote:

 ```cli
 $ dvc push